 All Arts and Humanities Program (AHP) Artists-in-Residence are now working from home as we comply with COVID-19 protocols in MedStar Georgetown University Hospital, meaning all in-person stretch breaks and yoga classes in the hospital have been paused.

-However, AHP Artists-in-Residence have been hard at work creating stretch break and yoga class videos for you!
-Below is a video of a stretch break made by AHP Artist-in-Residence Katie Harris Banks for you to stretch at home with her:
+However, AHP Artists-in-Residence have been hard at work!
+They are creating stretch break and yoga class videos for you.
+Below is a video of a stretch break made by AHP Artist-in-Residence Katie Harris Banks for you to move at home with her:

 For more stretch breaks (seated and standing options), visit the Georgetown Lombardi Arts and Humanities YouTube page.

 The Arts and Humanities provides hospital stretch breaks and lunchtime yoga sessions on Mondays and Thursdays.
 The “Ready to Move” program serves more over a 150 staff members per week.
 The noontime yoga courses have expanded so much we often run out of yoga mats.
 We have begun asking participants to bring their own.
 Three years ago it was unusual to get more than 6 people in a class, now it is unusual to get less than 8!

 Katie Harris Banks couldn’t believe the shift in culture she saw after being away from the program for four years.
 “When I was here before,” she said, “people would just wave me away”.
 “Now, if I miss a day, they ask, ‘where were you’?
 They really love the stretch breaks.”
 The Arts and Humanities dance program continues to grow and thrive.